jayproulx/aws-ha-lamp-example/infrastructure/README.md

 1. Create the RDS Stack, which will provide database services for the web stack
 1. Create the Web stack, this will generate a high availability Elastic Beanstalk application to deploy your code to
 1. Optionally, if you're using Route53, you can deploy the DNS stack to create A record aliases for the resources in the Web stack.
+1. Optionally, if you'd like to deploy to elastic beanstalk automatically, install the CICD stack

+## Additional Notes

+1. The Database instances by default only allow access from a particular security group, which can be changed to a security group assigned to the Beanstalk instances
+1. To access the database from, for example, MySQL Workbench, update the security group ingress to allow access to 3306 from your IP address (or anywhere, inadvisedly)
+1. You'll need to manually create a database (and specify it in parameters.json) in the database instance

 ## AWS Certificate Manager Stack